MSME Registration – Small Business & SSI Application Online in India

 Registration Along With PAN Card:

 When we open the home page of the portal, the option “For New Entrepreneurs who are not Registered yet as MSME ” is to be chosen which in turn opens the next page for MSME registration.
-Here the applicant’s Aadhar Card number is asked.
+Here the applicant’s Aadhar Card number is asked for.
 After giving an Aadhar Card number the Entrepreneur’s name is asked for.

 The next step after giving these details is clicking on the button “Validate and Generate OTP ”.
 After generating and entering OTP, the next page opens that asks for PAN Verification.

-If the applicant owns a PAN Card, the PAN Card details are automatically taken from the databases of the government and filled in thereby.
+If the applicant owns a PAN Card, the PAN Card details are automatically taken from the databases of government and filled in thereby.
 The next step required is filing the ITR details of the applicant entrepreneur.